Actifio/restapisamples/ApplianceAPI.md

 To mount a cloud snapshot as a new GCE Instance we need to know the image ID and we need to know the cloudcredential and project.
 We then need to supply cloud specific information.

 This is the most minimal command that will work (in order):
-* We supply the service account to use
-* We supply the subnet, using a URL.
-You cannot just use the name.
-* We supply the VPC (the network)using a URL.   you cannot just use the name.

 * We supply the cloud credential ID from udsinfo lscloudcredential
 * We supply the project name
 * We supply the desired size of the boot disk.